-Sound levels occurring during decommissioning work may be higher than average, as was experienced during Construction.
-Proper steps will be followed to minimize this disturbance, such as avoiding work outside of daylight hours, where possible.
-All decommissioning Project activities will conform to applicable local municipal noise bylaws, unless a noise by-law exemption is provided by the local municipality.
+As with the Project's construction, noise levels around the decommissioning work may be higher than average.
+Proper steps will be followed to minimize this disturbance, such as avoiding work outside of daylight hours.
+All decommissioning Project activities will conform to applicable local municipal noise by-laws, unless a noise by-law exemption is provided by the local municipality.